ArianitHalimi/Xsandra/README.md

 # Xsandra
 Javascript Game Engine

-## Release Notes 1.0.0
+## Release Notes 1.1.0
-Stable release - can support simple shapes with functionality and animations(included rectangle,circle,line,text,triangle).
+Stable release - Can set camera and frame for multi movement across the frame.
-Audio system to play and modify with supported mp3 and also video support with mp4.
-Controls for automated movement with arrows or wasd.
-New Feature:Debugger, for easy development.
-Lot of bugs fixed and new structure for lightweighted performance.
+Optimising the rendering spectrum, faster execution Lot of bugs fixed
 New features will be added in short time so stay turned.

 ## Installation